-Ban bar soap: Bars of soap contain surfactants that will dry your skin out and make you more wrinkly and spot-prone.
+Bar soap contains surfactants that will dry your skin out and make you more wrinkly and spot-prone.
 Use a gentle cleanser that doesn’t foam.

 Suggestion: Cetaphil Gentle Skin Cleanser £8.35; Liz Earle for Men Cleanse & Polish £14.50.

-Moisturise: Moisturiser is not girly, it is essential.
+Moisturiser is not girly, it is essential.
 Use moisturiser morning and evening to avoid flaky, dry skin.
-And while tan might be nice, skin cancer definitely isn’t so make sure to use a moisturiser with SPF in the day!
+And while tan might be nice skin cancer definitely isn’t, so make sure to use a moisturiser with SPF in the day!

-Suggestion: Simple Protecting Moisture Cream SPF 30 £6.99 (for day); La Roche Posay Effaclar H Soothing Moisturiser (for night).
+Suggestion: Simple Protecting Moisture Cream SPF 30 £6.99 (for the day); La Roche Posay Effaclar H Soothing Moisturiser (for the night).

 Suggestion: Nip + Fab Glycolic Fix Extreme Night Pads £14.95; The Ordinary Lactic Acid 5% + HA 2% £5.50.

 Generally when brands produce ranges ‘for men’, they often contain sensitising ingredients, such as menthol and alcohol.
 Fragrance and alcohol-free products are best, especially for sensitive skin.

 Spots are frustrating, especially as society dictates that men shouldn’t use concealer.
 Fight them by using oil-free products or look for ‘non-comedogenic’ labels.
 Also consider buying products containing salicylic acid, as this helps to clean deep inside each pore.
 (Don’t forget to wash your face after working out to keep pores clean).